 Difference between Nominal GDP vs Real GDP

 Gross Domestic Product (GDP) of a country is the monetary value of all goods and services produced within the country during a specified time period.
 Countries usually track GDP on a quarterly and annual basis and include value additions through all private and public consumption, private inventories, government investments, outlays, paid-in construction costs and net foreign trade (exports fewer imports).
 GDP is a good economic indicator which helps in gauging the standard of living of a country.
-Due to its uniformity in measurement, GDP helps in comparison of productivity across countries and across time for trend analysis.
+Due to its uniformity in measurement, GDP helps in comparison of productivity across countries and across time for trend analysis. now we will discuss the difference between Nominal GDP vs Real GDP.

 Since GDP is a monetary value, it is subject to price changes in the economy during the time period used for GDP measurement.
 Inflation refers to the increase in the price of goods and services over a period of time.
 In contrast, deflation or negative change in prices may be witnessed during economic recessions.
 If you do not adjust for price changes in GDP, you would not be able to analyze whether an increase in GDP during the period has been due to expansion in production or escalation of prices or both, hence growth comparison across countries or time would be a futile exercise.